Association Leadership

 Jill Doerner is a high-integrity senior executive with proven success in leading the growth, evolution, and advancement of a customer-centric, learning organization and is known for her ability to envision and create successful results in complex situations across multiple sectors.
 She is an innovative thinker with specific expertise in operations and performance management with a proven ability to quickly analyze key business drivers and develop strategies to grow operations through optimizing processes, implementing infrastructure, and creating a learning environment.
 Jill has the expertise to inspire teams to work collaboratively to exceed organizational goals using human-centered thinking design to achieve measurable outcomes and leverage collective impact.
 Jill has expertise across all business drivers, including corporate leadership, organizational analysis, budget management, strategic planning, advocacy, capital projects, and board development.

 Jill began her career with the Y as a Youth and Family Director at the Irving Park YMCA.
-Since joining the Y in 1998, Jill has served as the Executive Director of the Irving Park Y, Lattof Y, and High Ridge Y, as well as interim Executive of the Indian Boundary Y, Foglia Y, Sage Y, and McCormick Y. Jill has also served as the Vice President of Operations for Suburban North and West Y’s, Vice President of Membership Experience, Vice President of Performance, and Senior Vice President of Operations.
+Since joining the Y in 1998, Jill has served as the Executive Director of the Irving Park Y, Lattof Y, and High Ridge Y, as well as interim Executive of the Indian Boundary Y, Foglia Y, Sage Y, and McCormick Y. Jill has also served as the Vice President of Operations for Suburban North and West Y’s, Vice President of Membership Experience, Vice President of Performance, Senior Vice President of Operations, and Chief Learning Officer.

 Jill has served externally as President of the Association of YMCA Professionals of Illinois, Chair of the State Alliance of YMCAs, Vice Chair of the National Women's Leadership Resource Network, Steering Committee Member of YUSA Strategy and Innovation, Board Member of the IL Anti-Racism and Equity Committee, Member of the City of Chicago Department of Human Relations Task Force, Board Member of local LSC, and has been nominated for the American Red Cross Hero Award, Young Non-Profit Leadership Award, and recipient of the IL Alliance Leader of the Year Award.
 Jill earned her bachelor’s degree in Elementary Education with Middle School Endorsement, master's degree in Education and is currently pursuing a doctorate in Education with a concentration on Adult Learning and Organizational Design.